• Skip to primary navigation

 Do Not Dust Your Guitar with Compressed Air!

 Using compressed air to clean your guitar might seem like a good idea, but it could actually push dust further into the instrument’s interior.
-Additionally, the liquid from compressed air can harm your guitar’s finish.
+On top of that, the liquid from compressed air can harm your guitar’s finish.

 Avoid Wiping Your Guitar with Tissue or Paper Towel!